-Why chatGPT-4 would not lead to mass unemployment but would make work better
+Why ChatGPT-4 would not lead to mass unemployment but would make work better

 However, the idea of machines that could perform intelligent tasks dates back much further.

-Right from the inception of the term AI, there has been numerous opposition against the movement with major concern being what happens to humans if machines are programmed to think, operate and mimic humans, how would this technology affect employment, how would it influence the will of men to live and as well as the creativity of men.
+Right from the inception of the term AI, there have been numerous opposition against the movement with major concerns being what happens to humans if machines are programmed to think, operate and mimic humans, how would this technology affect employment, how would it influence the will of men to live and as well as the creativity of men.

 These concerns however did not stop the development of artificial intelligence.
 In recent times, advanced countries like China, Singapore and many others employ robots in their airports, and factories to aid with dangerous activity and soft labour.